sahme73/nvim-config/README.md

 ### External Dependencies

-Use `yum --nogpgcheck` on offline machines setup with static repositories or `dnf`.
+Use `yum --nogpgcheck` on offline machines setup with static repositories or `dnf` on online machines.

 #### Base Installation
 1. `yum install --nogpgcheck ripgrep`